Generic Name: methylphenidate hydrochloride

 - Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.

-Methylphenidate hydrochloride tablets should not be used in patients being treated (currently or within the proceeding two weeks) with MAO Inhibitors (see CONTRAINDICATIONS, Monoamine Oxidase Inhibitors).
-Because of possible effects on blood pressure, methylphenidate hydrochloride tablets should be used cautiously with pressor agents.
+Methylphenidate hydrochloride should not be used in patients being treated (currently or within the proceeding two weeks) with MAO Inhibitors (see CONTRAINDICATIONS, Monoamine Oxidase Inhibitors).
+Because of possible effects on blood pressure, methylphenidate hydrochloride should be used cautiously with pressor agents.

 Methylphenidate may decrease the effectiveness of drugs used to treat hypertension.
 Methylphenidate is metabolized primarily to ritalinic acid by de-esterification and not through oxidative pathways.